Shanig03/FinalEx5/README.md

 #### How to Run: ####
-Make sure you have PCAPNG files (e.g., firefox.pcapng, google.pcapng, etc.) in the same directory.
+Make sure you have PCAPNG files (e.g., firefox.pcapng, google.pcapng, etc.) in the same directory (src directory).
 Run the script.
 The analysis will generate various plots saved in the res/ directory.
 Additionally, for TLS version comparison, ensure you have CSV files that contain the protocol information.
 ### 2. Application Prediction using Random Forest ###